Lexington MA: America’s War of Independence Began Here

 Lexington MA Visitors Center Gift Shop

-GO: Lexington Battle Green and Visitor’s Center
+GO: Lexington Visitor’s Center

-See a meticulous diorama of the drama that took place right outside the door at 5am on April 19th 1775: the first forcible armed resistance to the Crown in the War of Independence.
+At the Lexington Visitor’s Center, there’s a meticulous diorama of the drama that took place right outside the door at 5am on April 19th 1775: the first forcible armed resistance to the Crown in the War of Independence.

 Here’s the story in a nutshell.